Abdulsarhan/pal/README.md

 ## Simple Cross platform multimedia library for windowing, input, sound and OpenGL context creation.
 This Library is primary designed for people who want to make video games, but it is possible to make other kinds of graphical applications using this library.
-This currently only works on windows. (mac and linux support comming soon!)
+Currently, this library only works on windows. (mac and linux support comming soon!)

 ## Dependencies
 glad (optional, but highly recommended)